hansenp/diachrscripts/docs/index.rst

 their relative orientation and which strand they were mapped to.
 This information was previously used only to remove artifacts.
-We have extended our Diachromatic software to report the counts of the remaining valid read pairs for each interaction separately by type.
+We have extended our ``Diachromatic`` software to report the counts of the remaining valid read pairs for each interaction separately by type.
+In ``diachscripts`` we have implemented methods that can be used to analyze interactions with respect to the four counts.
+The tutorial provides an overview of the entire workflow and possible analyzes is therefore a good starting point for your own analyzes.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   tutorial
    interaction_calling
    coordinates_of_enriched_digests
    combining_interactions
-   tutorial
    binomial_model
    simple_twisted_randomization
    false_discovery_rate